moscatena/Seasonal-Flu-Vaccine-Prediction/README.md

 Given all the information we modeled, the recommendations we have are:
 ***
-* If making awarness campaings, target the younger audience
+* Personal Opinions Matters
+  - Peoples own opinions about the risks of the flu are highly correlated with them getting the vaccine or not.

+* Age Matters
-Younger people are less likely in general to have taken the vaccine.
+  - Beople below their fourties are less likely in general to have taken the vaccine.
 A campaing targeting younger people would reach a larger audience then one targeting older people, which are more likely to have taken their vaccines already.

+* Professional Opinions Matters
+  - Lastly, people tend to listen to their doctors.
+We suggest communicating to doctors about proactive campaigns, be it via email or telephone, where practitioners reach out to patients to comunicate the importance of the vaccine.

 ***
-* Incentivize people to talk to their doctor about vaccination

-The data shows that people listen to their doctors.
-The more doctors recommend vaccination, there will likely be more people getting vaccinated.

-***
-* Facilitate Health Insurance

-Having a health insurance plan is an important indicator when predicting the likelihood of someone gettin vaccinated.
-That makes sense, giving that people that have have insurence are more likely to want also look after their health in other ways as well.
-***

 ## For More Information

-Please review our full analysis in [our Jupyter Notebook](./dsc-phase3-project.ipynb) or our [presentation](./dsc-phase3-presentation.pdf).
+Please review our full analysis in [our Jupyter Notebook](./final_notebook.ipynb) or our [presentation](./final_presentation.pdf).

 For any additional questions, please contact<br />
-**Anthony Warren:**<br />
+**Anthony Warren: anthonywarren6@gmail.com**<br />
 **Marcelo Scatena: marcelo.oddo@gmail.com**<br />
 **Piotr Czolpik:**<br />